 The Carnival of Patras is the major event of the town and the most famous carnival in Greece.
 Carnival celebrations last for about 40 days, but they peak on the weekend before Lent Monday.
 That Saturday evening, there is a large parade and so in on Sunday evening.
 On Sunday evening, the "burning of the Carnival King" marks the end of the carnival.

-Information about Festivals and events in some regions of the Peloponnese:
+Information about the festivals in the regions of Peloponnese: